aman78099/Food-Blog/Testing/people's opinion.md

 ## Feedback others
 - The appearence is nice
 - I like the theme
-- The buttons are responsive and cool
 - I like the search bar
 - The colours go together really well
 - I like how I can search for different recipes
 - the website is very useful
-- the background looks amazing
 - I really like the clean and intuitive design of your website
 - The website is very easy to navigate, and I found what I was looking for quickly.
+- The content on your website is very imformative
+- The clear calls to action make it easy to find what I'm looking for
 _________________________________________________________________________________
 _________________________________________________________________________________
 ## Feedfoward from others before the final outcome